TechTitans-QUT/MoodTrackr/README.md

 Stakeholders: Developers, users, mental health professionals.

 Future expansions to the functionality and scope of Moodtracker could include a calendar system, session manager and mood over time vs number of sessions and computor usage.

+Week 7:
+As a note Ibuki, Sean and Joeshenraj have all created or majorly contributed to the mockups and user stories for week 7, but had important commitments on submission when these things were uploaded to git repo for the log